MarcCoquand/functional-typescript-with-class/styleguide.md

 possible.

 Motivation:  Mathematicians used abbreviations to quickly get their ideas out of their head.
 They were not made to be read by others.
-The goal is to make code readable by others and avoid cognitive overhead.
+As software engineers, the goal is to write readable and maintainable readable code.
 Modern IDEs and editors provide us with intellisense and can suggest file names thus the speed gained by using abbreviations is negligible.

-Also, when we use classes as modules, method names become short even without abbreviations because context can be deduced from imports and the class it lives in.
+When we use classes as modules, method names become short even without abbreviations because context can be deduced from imports and the class it lives in.
 So before with functions we had `createUserFromDb` which instead becomes `Database.createUser`.